Subwords as Skills: Tokenization for Sparse-Reward Reinforcement Learning: Experiments

-For baselines, we consider SAC \citep{haarnoja2018soft}; SAC-discrete on top of $k$-means actions \citep{christodoulou2019soft}; Skill-Space Policy (SSP), a VAE trained on sequences of 10 actions at a time \citep{pertsch21}; State-Free Priors (SFP) \citep{bagatella22} a sequence model of actions that is used to inform action-selection during SAC inference, which takes the last action as context; and OPAL \citep{ajay2020opal}, a flow model for entire trajectories of actions that is conditioned on the observation.
-Only OPAL conditions generation on the observations from demonstrations.
-For SAC, SAC-discrete, SSP, and SFP, we implement or run the official code with the default hyperparameters listed in the respective papers.
-For OPAL, we only report numbers as the code is currently closed-source.
-Complete results are available in Table~\ref{tab:online}.
-All numbers are taken from the end of training.
+\textbf{Baselines:} We consider SAC~\citep{haarnoja2018soft}; SAC-discrete~\citep{christodoulou2019soft} on top of our discretized $k$-means actions; Skill-Space Policy (SSP), a VAE \citep{kingma2013auto, rezende2014stochastic} trained on sequences of $10$ actions at a time~\citep{pertsch21}; and State-Free Priors (SFP)~\citep{bagatella22}, a sequence model of actions that is used to inform action-selection during SAC inference.
+For SAC we use a standard implementation.
+For SAC-discrete we reimplement the method.
+For SSP we use the official implementation~\citep{spirl-ssp-github} and tune hyperparameters for new domains.
+For SFP we use official code~\citep{sfp-github}, and are unable to tune hyperparameters due very large runtimes.
+Figure~\ref{fig:online} provides the complete set of results.
 We report mean and standard deviation across five seeds.
-For more experimental details see Appendix~\ref{app:online_details}.
+As defaults for our method, we use $k=2 \times d_\text{act}$ and $N_\text{min} = 16$.
+We choose $N_\text{max} = 10^6$ so that we always find sufficiently many skills with the desired length $L=10$, which we choose to be comparable with SSP's length $10$.
+We ablate these choices in Appendix~\ref{app:ablations}.
+For more experimental details and hyperparameter settings, see Appendix~\ref{app:online_details}.
+Including our method, all methods only use the action sequences of demonstrations.
+For AntMaze, we take the best setting of SSP whether the demonstrations are filtered or not.